JonathanYiv/jonathanyiv.github.io/about.md

 After two years of hard work, I was managing my own Domino's store and had built a great team of people that I relied on.

-/For the next two years, I built up a network of manager colleagues, trained employees from the ground up to their own store, and pushed my store to new limits.
+For the next two years, I built up a network of manager colleagues, trained employees from the ground up to their own store, and broke store records.

 My next big step in life is to become a software engineer.